-William Rolfe Steele is mentioned by Ewers as being in 1830 the publican of the South Sea Hall Public House on the corner of High and Henry Streets.
+William Rolfe Steele is mentioned by Tuckfield and Ewers as being in 1830 the publican of the South Sea Hall Public House on the corner of High and Henry Streets.

 Ewers, John K. 1971, The Western Gateway: A History of Fremantle, Fremantle City Council, with UWAP, rev. ed.
 [1st ed.
 1948]: 11.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council: 110.

 Tuckfield, Trevor 1971, 'Early colonial inns and taverns', Early Days: Journal and proceeedings of the Royal Western Australian Historical Society, 7, 3: 65-82; Part 2, Early Days: Journal and proceeedings of the Royal Western Australian Historical Society, 7, 7: 98-106.